Vichy France: Fall of France and establishment of the Vichy government

 Prime Minister Reynaud favoured continuing the war but was soon outvoted by those who advocated an armistice.
 Facing an untenable situation, Reynaud resigned and, on his recommendation, President Albert Lebrun appointed the 84-year-old Pétain as the new prime minister on 16 June 1940.
 The armistice with Germany was signed on 22 June 1940.
 A separate French agreement was reached with Italy, which had entered the war against France on 10 June, well after the outcome of the battle had been decided.

 Adolf Hitler had a number of reasons for agreeing to an armistice.
 He wanted to ensure that France did not continue to fight from North Africa and that the French Navy was taken out of the war.
 In addition, leaving a French government in place would relieve Germany of the considerable burden of administering French territory, particularly as Hitler turned his attention toward Britain, which did not surrender and fought on against Germany.
 Finally, as Germany lacked a navy sufficient to occupy France's overseas territories, Hitler's only practical recourse to deny the British the use of those territories was to maintain France's status as a de jure independent and neutral nation and to send a message to Britain that it was alone, with France appearing to switch sides and the United States remaining neutral.
 However, German espionage against France after its defeat intensified greatly, particularly in southern France.

 Conditions of armistice

-As per the terms of the Franco-German armistice of June 22, 1940, Nazi Germany annexed the provinces of Alsace and Lorraine, and the German army occupied northern metropolitan France and all the Atlantic coastline down to the border with Spain.
-That left the rest of France, including the remaining two-fifths of southern and eastern metropolitan France and Overseas France North Africa, unoccupied, and under the control of a collaborationist French government based at the city of Vichy, and headed by Marshal Philippe Pétain.
-Ostensibly, the Vichy French government administered the whole of France, including Overseas Vichy France-North Africa.
+As per the terms of the Franco-German armistice of June 22, 1940, Nazi Germany effectively annexed the provinces of Alsace and Lorraine while the German army occupied northern metropolitan France and all the Atlantic coastline down to the border with Spain.
+That left the rest of France, including the remaining two-fifths of southern and eastern metropolitan France and Overseas French North Africa, unoccupied and under the control of a collaborationist French government based at the city of Vichy, headed by Marshal Philippe Pétain.
+Ostensibly, the Vichy French government administered the whole of France (excluding Alsace-Lorraine), including Overseas Vichy France North Africa.